 A burn injury can be one of the most traumatic personal injuries a person can suffer.
-The pain, discomfort and recovery process are intense and long lasting—requiring months, sometimes years, of hospitalization, doctor visits, physical therapy and extensive counseling to overcome the mental trauma.
+The pain, discomfort, and recovery process are intense and long lasting—requiring months, sometimes years, of hospitalization, doctor visits, physical therapy and extensive counseling to overcome the mental trauma.

 Many victims have suffered their burn injuries as a result of defective products or improperly maintained property.
 As a consequence of such negligence, burn victims will spend years in painful rehabilitation and go through multiple reconstructive surgeries in an attempt to rebuild their lives.

 At Hauptman, O’Brien, Wolf & Lathrop, P.C. we understand the complexity of burn injuries and know how long it takes to complete the treatment process.
-We develop and document the complete range of medical, therapeutic and rehabilitative services necessary to sustain a burn victim for years, or even a lifetime.
+We document the complete range of medical, therapeutic and rehabilitative services necessary to sustain a burn victim for years, or even a lifetime.

-For information to help you and your family in a burn injury lawsuit, and to give you the resources to support the long and difficult recovery ahead, contact one of our expert burn injury attorneys at Hauptman, O’Brien, Wolf & Lathrop.
+For information to help you and your family in a burn injury lawsuit, and to give you the resources to support the long and difficult recovery ahead, contact one of our experienced burn injury attorneys at Hauptman, O’Brien, Wolf & Lathrop.
 We can represent you in cases with any of the following characteristics:

 - Burns and lacerations suffered in motorcycle or other motor vehicle accidents